reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 // attach error handling middleware functions after route handlers app.use(errorHandler)
 ```
-This error-handling middleware functions are attached to the `app` instance after the route handler functions have been defined.
+These error-handling middleware functions are attached to the `app` instance after the route handler functions have been defined.

-The built-in default error handler of Express described in the previous section is also a error handling middleware function and is attached at the end of the middleware function stack, if we do not define any error-handling middleware function.
+The built-in default error handler of Express described in the previous section is also an error-handling middleware function and is attached at the end of the middleware function stack if we do not define any error-handling middleware function.

-Any error in the route handlers gets propagated through the middleware stack and is handled by the last middleware function which can be the default error handler or one or more custom error handling middleware functions, if defined.
+Any error in the route handlers gets propagated through the middleware stack and is handled by the last middleware function which can be the default error handler or one or more custom error-handling middleware functions if defined.

 ## Calling the Error Handling Middleware Function